port-labs/port-docs/docs/self-service-actions/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 ## Example - scaffolding golang template

-Follow these steps to get started with the Golang template
+Follow these steps to get started with the Golang template:

 1. Create the following GitHub action secrets
 * `ORG_TOKEN` - a PAT (Personal Access Token) with permissions to create repositories